thompart/pokeassist/README.md

 - Parallax uses hardware-accelerated transforms
 - Map images are game-specific (dimensions vary by game) but kept small for fast loading
 - Game configuration is loaded once per session and cached in component state

+### Troubleshooting: Hitmap Detection at Different Window Sizes

+**Issue**: Hitmap detection may fail at certain window sizes (especially fullscreen) if coordinate calculations use the wrong reference element.

+**Root Cause**: When using `object-contain` CSS, the image element's bounding rect doesn't match the container's coordinate space.
+The image may be letterboxed/pillarboxed within the container, causing coordinate mismatches.

+**Solution**: The hitmap detection system uses the aspect ratio container (`data-aspect-container`) instead of the image element for coordinate calculations.
+This ensures consistent behavior across all window sizes because:

+1. The container maintains a fixed aspect ratio via CSS `aspectRatio` property
+2. The image uses `object-contain`, which means it may not fill the entire container
+3. Using the container's bounding rect accounts for letterboxing/pillarboxing
+4. The scale calculation correctly accounts for which dimension (width/height) constrains the image

+**Implementation Details**:
+- The aspect ratio container has `data-aspect-container` attribute for reliable selection
+- Coordinate calculations use `document.querySelector('[data-aspect-container]').getBoundingClientRect()`
+- Scale is calculated based on which dimension constrains the image (wider vs taller aspect ratios)
+- Offsets are calculated to account for centering when the image doesn't fill the container

+**Important**: When modifying hitmap detection code, always use `document.querySelector('[data-aspect-container]')` to get the coordinate reference, not the image element's bounding rect.
+This ensures consistent behavior at all window sizes including fullscreen.

 ### Future Enhancements